 We will also explore exhibitionism and voyeurism, consent culture in a play party context, and how to use verbal and nonverbal language to promote the space we have collectively created.
 Slowness and sometimes even stillness will be essential skill that we will gain more comfort in throughout the retreat, to allow interactions to unfold, and for the play to flow without the use of force or expectation.
 We will discuss performance and how sound and setting can be used to affect a space, and the people in it.

 Overall, the intention of this retreat is for all those participating to come out of it with the tools they need to go home and confidently play!
 We also hope to plant the seeds of the play party culture we know and love, and have so deeply been influenced by, of Berlin’s Schwelle7.

-If you are interested in booking this workshop in a part of the world near you, then please send an email.
+If you are interested in learning more about this retreat, then please feel free to send an email.

 “This was my first play party so I didn’t really know what to expect.
 I soon found out that Saara and Andy were REAL people in that sense that they where completely down to earth, very warm and understanding.
 They made a safe place for people to explore and enjoy...
 The different workshops and techniques were very deep and I really had some beautiful connections with other people... there was sooo much love.
 Saara was very good to talk us through the workshops, so we could concentrate on exactly what we where supposed to...
 Something has changed in me...
 I explored myself in a lot of situations, and some of my fear is gone forever, and the love is growing...
 I look forward to connecting with them again and will strongly recommend them both.” by Claus